tawi1/DotsTrafficCity/docs/source/cityCreation.rst

 		.. image:: /images/gettingstarted/Tutorial4.gif

 #.
+For more information on how to create a road, read the :ref:`road installation <roadInstallation>`.
+#.
 Create ground, if missing (`GlobalSurfaceCollider` example prefab) & set the layer for your ground surfaces to :ref:`Ground (18) <layerInfo>` & layer for your static objects to :ref:`StaticPhysicsShape (22) <layerInfo>` (read more about :ref:`PhysicsShapeTransfer <physicsShapeTransfer>` service, if you are going to use `DOTS` only).

 	.. only:: builder_html